astrogames06/rayfunctions/README.md

 # Raylib-Usefull-Functions
-A single header only collect of usefull functions to make using raylib easier.
+A single header only collection of usefull functions to make using raylib easier.

 You will need to have raylib and raymath in order for this to work.